 An x-ray is a frequently used, non-invasive imaging test that helps physicians view the inside of the body.
-Most commonly, an x-ray is used to look at broken bones.
-It can also help in the diagnosis and treatment of various medical conditions including fractures, infections, arthritis, osteoporosis, bone cancer and more.
+X-rays are most commonly used to look at your bones.
+They can help in the diagnosis and treatment of various medical conditions including fractures, infections, arthritis, osteoporosis, bone cancer and more.

-An x-ray is completed by an x-ray technologist or trained radiologist.
-Our welcoming staff has been expertly selected based on their exceptional skill sets.
+An X-Ray is completed by a certified X-Ray technician or trained radiologist.
+Our team has been expertly selected based on their experience and proficiency in diagnostic radiology.

 A technician will instruct you on how to position your body in order to obtain the desired views.
 During the X-Ray, it is important to avoid moving so the image taken is clear and not blurry.

 A large camera, connected to the X-Ray machine, will capture images as X-Ray beams pass through your body to create an image.
 An X-Ray will usually only take a few minutes.
 Some X-Rays will take longer, especially if a contrast medium is used.

 We recommend wearing loose, comfortable clothing to maximize comfort and ease of access.
 Depending on the type of X-Ray, you may be asked to change into a special gown.

 You may be asked to remove glasses, jewellery, and other metal objects, as they can interfere with the quality of the X-Ray.
 Please disclose to your technician if you have any metal implants, prior to your X-Ray.

 Please bring a requisition form from your referring doctor and a valid Ontario Health Card to your appointment.